KawaiiBakemono/A-Lotl-Axolotls/README.md

 A: I didn't know until I made this pack!
 While both are genetic mutations, albinism is an absence of melanin, while leucism is a reduction of all types of pigmentation, not just melanin, so they may have muted or patchy coloring.
 Leucism can also vary between individuals.

 ## Goals
 - Adding the option to nametag axolotls for a specific skin instead of finding a naturally spawning one.
-This may
+This may be added to the base pack or released as a seperate one (most likely the latter).
 - Adding CIT bucket textures for nametagged axolotls.
-- Maybe an albino axolotl
+- Maybe an albino axolotl?
+It looks kinda creepy if you do it wrong.
+But maybe!

 ## Known Issues